komondor/hide-unhide/README.md

 # hide-extension

-simple vscode extension to hide files and folders from explorer
+simple vscode extension to hide/unhiide files and folders from explorer

 ## how it works

-add file to exclude list in .vscode/settings.json
+It inverts the Explorer visibility of all the files and folders included in `.vscode/settings.json`

 ```
 {